 Students are expected to enroll in the school corporation in which they have legal settlement.
+Students that are new to the school are required to enroll with their parents or legal guardian.
 When enrolling, the parents will need to bring:

-- a birth certificate or similar document, - court papers allocating parental rights and responsibilities, or custody (if appropriate), - proof of residency and - proof of immunizations - · academic records including State-required standardized test results - previous school district withdrawal documentation
+- A birth certificate or similar document

+- Court papers allocating parental rights and responsibilities or custody (if appropriate),

+- Proof of residency

+- Proof of immunizations,

+- Academic records including State required standardized test results

+- Previous district withdrawal form

-In the case of a temporary enrollment, the parents will be told what records are needed to make the enrollment complete within 30 days.
+In some cases, a temporary enrollment may be permitted.
+If that is done, the parents will be told what records are needed to make the enrollment complete within 30 days.
 Students transferring from another accredited school must have an official transcript from the previous school in order to receive credit from that school.
-School officials will assist in obtaining the transcript if not presented at the time of enrollment.
-Adult students (18 or older), who reside with their parents, are encouraged to include their parents in the enrollment process.
-Adult students do carry the responsibilities of both the student and parent.
+School offices will assist in obtaining the transcript, if not presented at the time of enrollment.
+Skyward Family Access.

-Skyward Family Access